-5 Reasons I Use My Apple Watch Every Day:
+5 Reasons to Use the Apple Watch Every Day:

 1. Ping your iPhone with the Apple Watch

 Although it seems silly, I use the ping feature of my Apple Watch more than any other.

 How many times do search your car for your phone, temporarily lose it in your oversized handbag, or simply misplace it in your house?
 Pinging my phone has given me back hours to my life.